karlicoss/grasp/README.md

     ./build --target <browser> # e.g. ./build --target chrome or ./build --target firefox

 After that you can find the extension in `dist` directory and 'Load unpacked** if necessary.
 There is also Flow and Eslint set up.

-## building any host version
-If you do need unresticted url permissions, build the extensions like that: `ANY_HOST=yes ./build`.

 ## testing and linting
 Check [CI config](./.circleci/config.yml) to figure out all the checks I'm doing.